The Talmud re-reads Esther to teach Jews in exile how to deal with false gods and re-appropriate Jewish tradition from the ruling culture

 According to the Gospels, Jesus cries out during his execution:

-It goes without saying that the exemplar of the false prophet for the Sages was Jesus.
-A Jew, he and his disciples expertly re-tell all the stories of the Jewish Scriptures and deeply re-purpose it – the Seder becomes the Last Supper, Isaac is the sacrificed son and sacrificial lamb, Moses the archetype for the messiah, etc. – to craft a comfortingly familiar way to deliver a radical re-interpretation of humanity’s relationship to God.
-The Torah becomes the “Old” Testament, an honored but obsolete allegory of the “New” one, and it is filled with echoes and cribbings and appropriations of the symbology of the Jews.
+It goes without saying that the exemplar of the false prophet for the sages was Jesus.
+A Jew, he and his disciples expertly re-tell all the stories of the Jewish Scriptures (Tanach) and re-purpose it.
+The Seder becomes the Last Supper, Isaac is the sacrificed son and sacrificial lamb, Moses the archetype for the messiah, etc..
+In short, the gospels craft a comfortingly familiar and accessible way to deliver a radical re-interpretation of humanity’s relationship to God.
+The Torah becomes the “Old” Testament, an honored but obsolete allegory of the “New” one, which is filled with echoes and cribbings and appropriations of the symbology of the Jews.

 So it is not surprising that we find Jesus’ cry has its true source in the stunning opening line of Psalms 22, one of the soaring poems by King David (10th C BCE):

-When the Talmud tells us Esther says the same thing, far from plagiarizing the gospels, they are loudly re-appropriating the Jewish narrative and calling out the original act of plagiarism.
+When the Talmud tells us Esther says the same thing, far from plagiarizing the gospels, they are loudly taking back the Jewish narrative and calling out the original act of plagiarism.

 But this opens a whole new textual terrain to scan for what the sages are after, because the Talmud is surely pursuing something less trivial than a copyright claim, and so we peel back yet another layer in this intertextual war.

 Psalms 22 has the aura of a general prophetic lamentation: God has forsaken Israel.
 He has put her at the mercy of animals and scavengers, symbols in the Talmud of the pagan nations who will mock Israel if she falls:

-The Gospels also borrow this image.
-According to Matthew 27:35-37, just a few lines before Jesus’ lament, Roman soldiers gamble for Jesus’ clothes right beneath him where he is hung to die.
-The process has ancient legal status in Jewish and pagan traditions: when two parties have equal claims to booty or spoils of war, the goral was an official method of divvying them up.
-But the soldiers’ craps game also invokes the image of a conquering pagan empire Rome.
+Matthew also borrow this image.
+According to Matthew 27:35-37, just a few lines before the lament he echoes from Psalms, Roman soldiers gamble for Jesus’ clothes right beneath where he is hung to die.
+Now this gambling for spoils had ancient legal status in Jewish and pagan traditions: when two parties have equal claims to booty of war, the goral was an official method of divvying them up.
+But the soldiers’ craps game also invokes the image of the whole empire of Rome despoiling Israel.

-Is it just coincidence, then, that Purim is named after the casting of lots?
+In case we think it’s a coincidence, remember Purim is named after the casting of lots.
 Haman casts lots to choose the date on which to execute the Jews.
-But it’s a completely different word – פור (‘pur’), not ‘גורל’ (‘goral’).
+Yes, it’s a completely different word – פור (‘pur’), not ‘גורל’ (‘goral’).
 But, when we look at Megillat Esther, sure enough, the text uses both words:

 “And [Haman] had cast the pur, which is the goral.” – Megillat Esther 9:24